MantraEnjoyer/mantraenjoyer/README.md

 # Hello world
-I'm Mantra, gamedev student from Poland.
+I'm Mantra, gamedev student from Poland\
-I would like to expand my skills in Game Design, Project Management and Programming I'm Currently working on student projects
+I would like to expand my skills in Game Design, Project Management and Programming\
+I'm Currently working on student projects
 ## Tools & Tech
 - Notion